hygraph/ui-extensions-examples-with-nextjs/README.md

 } from "@grapcms/uix-react-sdk";

 const Extension = () => {
-  // When displaying the extensions, graphcms will add a unique identifier 'extensionUid' to the url const queryParams = new URLSearchParams(window.location.query);
+  // When displaying the extensions, GraphCMS will add a unique identifier 'extensionUid' to the url const queryParams = new URLSearchParams(window.location.query);
   const uid = queryParams.get("extensionUid");